ManassesGikwa/SDF-FT08-Hybrid-Phase-1-Project/README.md

 ### CITY FACTS GAME

 ### Description
-This is an interactive web application that basically allows the user to input a city some facts from it.
+This is an interactive web application that basically allows the user to input a city and retrieve some facts about it.

 ### KEY DETAIL PROJECT FEATURES
 The following highlights the nature of the data we recieve upon sending a request.